 Causes: UV radiation, hormonal fluctuations, genetics, and visible and infrared light.

-Melasma occurs in three forms depending on the depth of pigment within the skin: – epidermal melasma, where excess melanin is confined to the upper skin layers and typically appears as well-defined brown patches; dermal melasma, where pigment is deposited deeper within the dermis and presents as less defined, grey-brown patches; and mixed melasma, the most common form, involving both epidermal and dermal pigment.
+Melasma occurs in three forms depending on the depth of pigment within the skin – epidermal melasma, where excess melanin is confined to the upper skin layers and typically appears as well-defined brown patches; dermal melasma, where pigment is deposited deeper within the dermis and presents as less defined, grey-brown patches; and mixed melasma, the most common form, involving both epidermal and dermal pigment deposition.
 The depth of melasma directly influences how it responds to treatment – epidermal melasma generally responds better and faster, while dermal and mixed melasma require more treatments and a carefully tailored approach to achieve results and minimise the risk of pigment relapse.

 | INGREDIENT & ACTION | Inhibits Melanin Production | Blocks Melanin Transfer | Increases Cell Turnover | Antioxidant Protection | Reduces Skin Inflammation | Strengthens Skin Barrier |